JACoders/OpenJK/README.md

 ## Dedicated Server ##

-In order to run dedicated server, you must use the openjkded binary, running dedicated from the main executable is currently not allowed because it is broken with the addition of modular renderer.
+In order to run a dedicated server, you must use the openjkded binary.
+Running dedicated from the main executable is currently not possible because it was broken with the addition of modular renderer.

 ## Developer Notes ##

 OpenJK is licensed under GPLv2 as free software.
 You are free to use, modify and redistribute OpenJK following the terms in LICENSE.txt.

 Please be aware of the implications of the GPLv2 licence.
-In short, be prepared to share your code.
+In short, be prepared to share your code under the same GPLv2 licence.

 ### If you wish to contribute to OpenJK, please do the following ###
-* [Fork](https://github.com/JACoders/OpenJK/fork) the project on Github
+* [Fork](https://github.com/JACoders/OpenJK/fork) the project on GitHub
 * Create a new branch and make your changes
 * Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to upstream (JACoders/OpenJK)

 ### If you wish to base your work off OpenJK (mod or engine) ###
-* [Fork](https://github.com/JACoders/OpenJK/fork) the project on Github
+* [Fork](https://github.com/JACoders/OpenJK/fork) the project on GitHub
 * Change the GAMEVERSION define in codemp/game/g_local.h from "OpenJK" to your project name
-* If you make a nice change, please consider backporting to upstream via pull request as described above.
+* If you make a nice change, please consider back-porting to upstream via pull request as described above.
 This is so everyone benefits without having to reinvent the wheel for every project.

 ### Reserved renderer names ###
 * rd-vanilla (JA's original renderer)